-National Insurance is not just a tax, but a contribution towards the state retirement pension.
-In order to qualify for a state pension, you must have paid Class 1, 2 or 3 contributions for 30 years to qualify for a full pension.
-As a working life is now up to 49 years, some can be missing without affecting the pension.
+National Insurance is not just a tax, it’s also a contribution towards the state pension.
+In order to qualify for a full state pension, you must have paid National Insurance for 35 years.

 However, there have been a number of cases in which people retire and discover that they are not eligible for the state pension which they expected.

-Sometimes, someone may have different earnings periods.
+Earning periods can differ.
 For example, a salesperson may receive a monthly salary, quarterly commission, and an annual bonus.
 In this case, the earnings period is usually the shortest period.
 This means that a large bonus in one month could put some of your income into the 2% band, whereas it would be taxed at 12% if spread evenly throughout the year.

 If you need any further help or advice try these most popular links.